Daniel Webster (Florida politician): Tenure

-Webster's first bill to become law was the 1985 Home Education Program Act which legalized homeschooling in Florida.
+Webster's first bill to become law was the 1985 Home Education Program Act, which legalized homeschooling in Florida.
 He considers it his most significant legislation.
 He homeschooled his six children, remains a homeschooling advocate, and a member of a non-denominational Christian organization that promotes homeschooling, the Institute in Basic Life Principles.
 While Speaker of the House in 1997, Webster insisted that legislation providing funding to schools must balance the needs of all school districts and not raise any taxes.
-He agreed to a school construction plan funded by borrowing of up to $2.5 billion in bonds, though he thought the crowding problem was being exaggerated for political purposes.
+He agreed to a school construction plan funded by borrowing up to $2.5 billion in bonds.
+However, he thought the crowding problem was being exaggerated for political purposes.
 He also sponsored 1998 legislation to improve and streamline pre-kindergarten education and provide training for parents who homeschooled their children.